BIMSBbioinfo/janggu/docs/tutorial.rst

 peaks and sample2.fa contains Mafk CHip-seq peaks.
 We shall use a simple convolutional neural network with 30 filters of length 21 bp to learn the sequence features that discriminate the two sets of sequences.

-Note that the following example makes use of a special keras layer wrapper, :code:`DnaConv2D`, which allows to scan both DNA strands for motif matches rather than just scanning the forward strand:
+The example makes use of two more janggu utilities: First, :code:`DnaConv2D` constitutes a keras layer wrapper that facilitates scanning of both DNA strands with the same kernels.
+That is it simulataneously applies a convolution and a cross-correlation and aggregates the resulting activities.
+Second, the example illustrates the dataset wrapper :code:`ReduceDim` which allows to collapse 4D the signal contained in the Cover object across the sequence length and strand dimension.
+The result is yields a 2D table-like dataset which is used in the subsequent model fitting example.

 .. code:: python